khafidprayoga/kafekita/README.md

 2. Install dependency `npm install` or `yarn`
 3. Run local dev `npm run dev` or `yarn dev`

+### Image Adapter
+Storage Adapter (Hapi.js) => [this repo](https://github.com/khafidprayoga/kafekita-storage-adapter).
+if you are interested in this adapter, you can deploy it on AWS Lambda or another serverless framework.
 ### Note
 Use Chromium based web browser for best experience.